mossgreen/mossgreen.github.io/_posts/2018-04-08-spring-data-jpa-101.md

 - **ORM**: Object-Relation Mapping.
 The process of mapping object-oriented entities to entity-relationship models.

 - **JPA**: Java Persistence API.
-It's a Java specification for accessing, persiting and managing data between Java objects and relational databases.
+It's a Java specification for accessing, presenting and managing data between Java objects and relational databases.

 - **Spring Data JPA**: It aims to significantly improve the implementation of data access layers by reducing the effort to the amount that’s actually needed.
-As a developer you write your repository interfaces, including custom finder methods, and Spring will provide the implementation automatically.
+As a developer, you write your repository interfaces, including custom finder methods, and Spring will provide the implementation automatically.

 ## Set up Dev environment